 And here’s the scary part.
 Bear markets front-run recessions by 6-12 months, i.e. now.
 The bear case is now more persuasive than at any time in the last decade.

 We’ll get a better read when the Chinese announce their retaliation for the last American escalation of tariffs on September 1, or in eight trading days.
 The timing couldn’t be worse.
-The bad news will come over the US three-day Labor Day weekend, allowing market volatility (VIX) to bunch up, setting up an explosive Tuesday, September 3 opening.
+The bad news will come over the US three-day Labor Day weekend, allowing market volatility (VIX) to bunch up, and setting up an explosive Tuesday, September 3 opening.

 So, it’s time to start asking the question of what the next recession will look like.
 Are we in for another 2008-2009 meltdown, when friends and relatives lost homes, jobs, and their entire net worth?
 Or can we look forward to a mild pullback that only economists and data junkies like myself will notice?